Stefan-van-de-Vooren/dynamo-nx-workspace/choises.md

 ## extends schematic
 - Which schematics should we extends?
 NX, Ionic or Angular.
 - Do we want devOps team to use the NX schematics, or decorate all schematics with our own Senses schematics?
+- An schematic can be marked as private

 ## extends NX schematics
 - find out if we want to add schematics to NX, or create out own schematics folder